 Students are expected to report academic misconduct when they witness a violation.
-All cases of academic misconduct shall be reported by the instructor to the State training director or host agency and to the NFA Training Specialist.
+All cases of academic misconduct shall be reported by the instructor to the Training Specialist.
 If a student is found to have engaged in misconduct and the allegations are upheld, the penalties may include, but are not limited to one or a combination of the following:

-- expulsion, - exclusion from future classes for a specified period; depending on the severity it could range from 1-10 years, and/or - forfeiture of certificate for course(s) enrolled in at NETC.
+- expulsion, - withholding of stipend or forfeiture of stipend paid, - exclusion from future classes for a specified period; depending on the severity it could range from 1-10 years, and/or - forfeiture of certificate for course(s) enrolled in at NETC.